Pterostylis agathicola: Taxonomy and naming

 Pterostylis agathicola was first formally described in 1997 by David Jones, Brian Molloy and Mark Clements from a specimen collected in the Waitākere Ranges.
 The description was published in The Orchadian.

 Distribution and habitat

-The kauri greenhood only grows in kauri forest, often in leaf litter close to large trees.
+Kauri greenhood only grows in kauri forest, often in leaf litter close to large trees.
 It is found on the North Island between Te Paki Recreation Reserve, the Te Kauri Scenic Reserve and the Kaimai Range.